-In the contacts properties menu, you can see the list of the default properties, tags, and Segments.
+In the contacts properties menu, you can see the list of default properties, tags, and Segments.
 For example, in the screenshot presented below, we check whether the customer is from Germany.
-In case he is, the message in the German language is sent.
-Otherwise, we send the one in English.
+In case they are, a message in the German language is sent.
+Otherwise, we'll send it in English.

-If you need to split the flow into three branches, you may add another condition that will be checked after the customer goes to the No path.
+If you need to split the flow into three branches, you can add another condition that will be checked after the customer goes to the No path.

-For more information on the Segment-based split, jump tp this section.
+For more information on the Segment-based split, jump to this section.

 This type of Split condition lets you check how the customer interacted with the messages you have in the flow.